Dhamu785/Important-takeaway-Google-data-analytics-professional-certificate/README.md

 # Important Takeaways
 # [Google Data Analytics Professional Certificate](https://www.coursera.org/professional-certificates/google-data-analytics?)
-This repository contains important takeaways from the google data analytics professional certificate at coursera.
+This repository contains important takeaways from the Google data analytics professional certificate at coursera.
 The content in the course are summarized in PDF formate.
 This does not contains any answers for the quiz.
 ## My study notes (Since 22/09/2021)